Applied Reinforcement Learning

 The excessive tuning of hyper parameters exceeds the time and computational constraints of the lecture.

-- describe classic scenarios of reinforcement learning problems;
+- describe classic scenarios of reinforcement learning problems

-- explain basics of reinforcement learning methods;
+- explain basics of reinforcement learning methods

-- select proper reinforcement learning algorithms in accordance with specific problems, and argue their choices;
+- select proper reinforcement learning algorithms in accordance with specific problems, and argue their choices

-- construct and implement reinforcement learning algorithms to solve simple robotics problems on physical systems
+- construct and implement reinforcement learning algorithms

 The course consists of two phases:

-- four day block lecture before the semester starts:
+- block lecture before the semester starts:

-- frontal teaching sessions in the morning
+- frontal teaching sessions in the morning covering the RL basics

-- practical part with discussions after lunch
+- practical coding part with discussions and individual feedback after lunch

 - project phase:

-- Additional sessions if requested / required
+- Additional sessions if requested and required

 - Sutton, R. S. & Barto, A. G., Reinforcement Learning: An Introduction.
 The MIT Press, 1998 (or the new version)